Checking Temporal Properties of Presburger Counter Systems using Reachability Analysis: Proofs of Theorems

-We prove the following statement using mathematical induction which leads to the proof that Algorithm~$\computeGlobalOverName$ terminates on flat counter systems.\\ $\textbf{P(n)}:$ All states in a control state $q$ that do not satisfy $\eglobally{\phi}$ will be added to set $Y$ in $\leq n$ iterations of the loop in Algorithm~$\computeGlobalOverName$ where $\order{{M_1}}{(q)} = n$.
-We assume all $\mathit{pre^*}$ queries terminate on the given system.\\ \textbf{Base Case(n=0):} If $n$ is equal to 0 for a control state $q$, then all states corresponding to $q$ will be stuck states as there is no outgoing transition from $q$.
-All states in $q$ will be added to $Y$ when $Y$ is initialized.\\ \textbf{Induction Hypothesis:} Let the statement $P(k)$ be true.
+\begin{theorem} Given a flat counter system $M$ and any property $\eglobally{\phi}$, Algorithm~\ref{algo:compute-global} will always terminate, provided: (a) All $\preStarName$ queries on $M_1$ terminate and all $\prekName$ queries on flattenings of $M_1$ terminate, (b) The action $f_b$ of each transition $b$ of $M$ is \emph{deterministic}, in the sense that it maps each state $\vec{s}$ to a unique state $\vec{s'}$, and (c) the check $\checkflattening{M_1}{N}{\phi-X-Y}$ always terminates. \end{theorem}

+\begin{proof} Let $M_1$ be the refinement of $M$ with respect to $\phi$.
+We actually prove a stronger property that Algorithm~\ref{algo:compute-global} will necessarily terminate if $M_1$ is flat.
+Note that this is a stronger property: $M_1$ will be flat if $M$ is flat, but not necessarily vice versa.\\[1em]

+\textbf{Base Case(n=0):} If a control state $q$ has order 0, it must have been assigned this order by Rule~\ref{order:no-succs}.
+It follows that $q$ has no control-state successors.
+Therefore, all states that correspond to $q$ are stuck states.
+Therefore, all these states will be added to $Y$ in subroutine $\computeGlobalOverName$ before the loop in this subroutine is entered.\\[1em]

+\textbf{Inductive case:} Let the statement $P(k)$ be true.
 We now prove that statement $P(k+1)$ is true.
 Let $q$ be a control state such that $\order{{M_1}}{(q)} = k+1$.
-There are four different cases under which a state $\vec{s}$ that has not been added to $Y$ and is in a control state $q$ will not satisfy $\eglobally{\phi}$.
-Note that in all the cases computing states that satisfy $grow_2$ is always decidable as all $\mathit{pre^*}$ queries terminate on given system.\\
+There are four different cases under which a state $\vec{s}$ that has not been added to $Y$ so far and that corresponds to control state $q$ will not satisfy $\eglobally{\phi}$.\\

-\emph{Case 1:} Let $q$ be part of a cycle $c$ such that no control state in cycle $c$ has a successor outside cycle $c$.
-Then any state $\vec{s}$ corresponding to $q$ will have only one trace starting from it.
-This trace will be formed by taking the cycle multiple times.
-Either the trace ends in a stuck state $\vec{s_1}$ which has already been added to $Y$ or is infinite.
-A state with a single finite trace ending is $Y$ will satisfy formula $grow_2$.
-Hence states in $q$ that do not satisfy $\eglobally{\phi}$ will be added to $Y$ in $(k+1)^{th}$ iteration.\\
+\emph{Case 1:} Let $q$ be a control state that is not part of any cycle, and let $q$ have only one successor control-state, namely, $q_1$.
+Let $\order{M_1}{(q_1)}$ be zero and let $\order{M_1}{(q)}$ be 1.
+(This scenario is addressed by Rule~\ref{order:succ-0} above.)
+Since the order of $q_1$ is zero, all states that correspond to $q_1$ are stuck states, and would have been added to $Y$ before the loop in subroutine $\computeGlobalOverName$.
+Since $q$'s only successor is $q_1$, and due to our assumption that each transition of $M_1$ is deterministic, each state that corresponds to $q$ has single successor state, which is a stuck state.
+Therefore, all states that correspond to $q$ satisfy $\growone$ in the first iteration of the loop in subroutine $\computeGlobalOverName$, and would have been added to $Y$ in the first iteration.\\